denis-marchenkov/ultimate-cheatsheet/Delegates/README.md

 <br />

-The main difference is how compiler handles variours declarations.
+The main difference is how compiler handles various declarations.

 ## Delegates